gSchool/DNA-release-3/02-Phase-A/01_strategic_view.md

 ### !callout-secondary
 ## Fun Fact:
-A [GAO Study from 2015](https://www.gao.gov/assets/gao-15-192.pdf) showed that a few program officials for MDAPs found it faster to adhere to all required documents because the process to request ‘tailor out’ was lengthier than complying. *For reference, the average time spent to generate required documentation across 56 programs was over 2 years to prepare documentation for a Milestone Decision.*
+A [GAO Study from 2015](https://www.gao.gov/assets/gao-15-192.pdf) showed that a few program officials for MDAPs found it faster to adhere to all required documents because the process to request ‘tailor out’ was lengthier than complying. *For reference, the average time spent to generate required documentation across 56 programs was over 2 years to support a Milestone Decision.*
 ### !end-callout

 This rewrite enables agility and embraces that **there is more than one way**.
 Breaking apart what was formerly the DoDI 5000.02, the newly-created AAF pathways are guided by their own policy as well as separate correlating  policies, applicable to each individually.
 As a result, the DoD now emphasizes delegation and ensures decision-making occurs at lower levels by tailoring program oversight and treating each capability acquisition as unique.